Instructors can request reserve materials by using the Library Course Reserves management system (Ares) in Blackboard.

-- Log in to your Blackboard account using your university login credentials.
+- Log in to your Blackboard or Canvas account using your university login credentials.

 - Under "My Courses", select the course that you want to request items for.

 - In your course, select "Course Reserves" from the left menu bar.
 This will open the course reserves module.
-If the Course Reserves button is not available, please contact Course Reserves.
+If the Course Reserves button is not available, please contact Library Reserves staff at email@example.com.

 - You can now submit and manage your course reserve items.